Eddy-O/hips/hush-foundation.md

 A few community members and I brainstormed how to tackle these issues.
 The implementation could be a "foundation" made up of non-core community members (+ one or two core devs to oversee things).
 I see the issues being tackled via two phases:

-First Phase
+**First Phase:**

-Set up dev fee mining pool + website for bounties + allowing community members to contribute ideas and vote for bounties (need someone on core team to review code and approve disbursement of bounty)
+Set up dev fee mining pool + website for bounties + allow community members to contribute ideas and vote for bounties (need someone on core team to review code and approve disbursement of bounty)

 	I can start a business to run the mining pool to ensure we have decent hashrate when we start (if no one else is willing, i want to start a mining farm in China anyway).